PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 If a part of the water gets over the top part of the turtle (part that is over the water) just erase it normally with the eraser.

-Now the bottom part you shall clip-mask it and go erasing softly were the turtle body is just like the image bellow.
+Now the bottom part you shall clip-mask it and go erasing softly were the turtle body is just like the image below.

 Step 011

-Now you will duplicate the ocean/sky layer and blur it as shown in image bellow:
+Now you will duplicate the ocean/sky layer and blur it as shown in image below:

 Now you will lower down the blurry layer just a few clicks with the down keyboard button.